 Normal heating includes:

-- Concurrent slow flash—furnace operating properly.
+- Concurrent slow flash—heating system operating correctly.

 - Simultaneous fast flash—furnace is starting to call for heat.

-- A single light flickers slowly while the other is continuous.
-This often indicates your heating system’s limit switch is malfunctioning.
-The switch keeps your HVAC equipment from overheating.
-Reach out to the pros at Gee & Missler Heating & Air Conditioning for assistance.
+- A single light flickers slowly while the other remains steady.
+This usually indicates your HVAC system’s limit switch is not working.
+The switch keeps your heater from getting too hot.
+Get in touch with the pros at Gee & Missler Heating & Air Conditioning for assistance.

-Heating System Blower Operates But No Heat
+Heating System Blower Runs But No Warm Air

 Trust Us for Skilled Furnace Repair

 When you have to get your heating system repaired without delay, turn to the professionals at Gee & Missler Heating & Air Conditioning.
 Our technicians will fix the issue quickly and have your residence feeling comfortable again soon.
 Reach out to us at 734-284-1224 or contact us online to schedule an appointment now.